What Are The Most Common Causes of Birth-Related Injuries?

 - failure to properly resuscitate a depressed baby

-- failure to perform a timely caesarean-section birth
+- failure to perform a timely cesarean-section birth

 - inappropriate or incorrect use of vacuum or forceps instrumentation

 When a full-term baby is admitted to the neonatal intensive care unit after birth, many parts of the mother’s and the baby’s medical record help to provide insight into whether a birth injury was